IR-cookie-monster-celestion-vintage-30-sm57-helix-2048sa-48k-24bit.wav

 -

-20 ms — very tight, no tail; «mic in the combo» feel, good for metal and aggressive rhythm work.
+~20 ms — very tight, a mic in the combo: metal and fast rhythm work.

 -

-50–100 ms — the sweet spot for most styles; cabinet body without smearing.
+50–100 ms — the sweet spot for most styles: cabinet body without smear.

 -